-The percentage of BSPAs, including reported Natura and Emerald sites of each sub-region of the Baltic Sea.
-Note: for the Baltic Proper and Belt Sea-Sound-Kattegat area information is missing for five (four from Germany and one form Russia) and two sites (Germany), respectively.
+The percentage of sea area covered by BSPAs, including reported Natura and Emerald sites of each subregion of the Baltic Sea.
+Note: for the Gulf of Bothnia, Baltic Proper and Belt Sea-Sound-Kattegat area information is missing for three (Sweden), nine (five from Germany, three from Sweden and one form Russia) and four sites (two from Germany and two from Sweden), respectively.

-The network of Baltic Sea Protected Areas (BSPAs) includes 78 officially notified and designated sites, established according to HELCOM Recommendation 15/5.
-The majority (89%) of the notified and designated sites are terrestrial or coastal within the territorial waters.
+The majority (89%) of the 86 notified and designated BSPA sites are terrestrial or coastal within the territorial waters.
 Only Denmark and Germany have designated sites that are situated entirely in offshore EEZ waters (one site for each).
 Denmark and Lithuania have two sites, and Sweden one site that is partly situated within their EEZ.